morningconsult/docker-credential-vault-login/README.md

 ## Error Logs

-All error logs will be output to `~/.docker-credential-vault-login/log/vault-login.log` by default.
-If you wish to store logs in a different directory, you can specify the desired directory with the `DOCKER_CREDS_CACHE_DIR` environmental variable.
+All error logs will be output to the `~/.docker-credential-vault-login` directory by default.
+If you wish to store logs in a different directory, you can specify the desired directory with the `DCVL_LOG_DIR` environmental variable.

+# Frequently-Asked Questions

+#### Must I always have at least one sink in my configuration file (even if I am using the token authentication method)?

+Yes, you must always have at least one sink in your configuration file.
+This is simply due to the design of the Vault agent code.
+However, if you disable caching by setting the `DCVL_DISABLE_CACHE` environment variable to `true` then the process will not actually cache any tokens, regardless of the sinks specified in your configuration file.